konflux-ci/architecture/ADR/0018-apps-continuous-perf-testing.md

 - Integration scripts needed to run in the pipeline (to gather monitoring data, to upload results to Horreum, to get PASS/FAIL decision from Horreum...) that already exists:
     - Monitor performance workloads.
     - Process the data in Horreum.
+    - Gather monitoring data about SUT from Prometheus and bundle it to results that are uploaded to Horreum.

 Cons: